top of page

 The No Address Interactive Study Guide team has assembled a diverse group of some of the smartest and most thoughtful faith-based public-policy advocates within the homelessness assistance community to create this resource.
 From the nationwide leaders of The Salvation Army USA and the Citygate Network to local operators of some of the most successful organizations around the nation, we investigate homelessness from all angles.
 Our contributors range from national policy leaders to local city hall advocates.
 We have subject-matter experts on families with children experiencing homelessness as well as experts on adult-level homelessness.

 You will also hear from people with “lived” homelessness experience, and individuals with family histories of homelessness.
 From pastors to lay leaders, this is a wonderful gathering of faith-oriented contributors who will lead us through the study of homelessness.
+In addition to our fabulous writers, we have Max Lucado and Amy Grant as video contributors, with Myrka Dellanos as our video host.

 The No Address Interactive Study Guide starts with an overview of homelessness, including basic terminologies, debunking common myths, overviews of important data, and key strategies.
 We then take a deep dive into the most important homelessness issues of the day.
 We end with how congregations and individuals can help to dramatically reduce homelessness.
 The journey will challenge the thinking about homelessness, and hopefully positively inform volunteers and congregations on how to better help people experiencing homelessness.
 This effort will literally save lives and improve communities.